sagemath/sagewiki_to_gh-2022-10-10/days33/lfunction/tutorial.md

 to get the value of the function evaluated at $s\in\mathbb{C}$.

+'''Taylor Series for L-functions'''

+This function will return the Taylor series of an L-function $L$.
+If the user does not enter any arguments, the center of the series will default to weight/2.
+For example, if $L$ is the Riemann zeta function,

+sage: L.taylor_series()

+will output the Taylor series centered at weight/2=0.5.
+You can also specify degree, variable and precision.
+Entering

+sage: L.taylor_series(center=2, degree=4, variable='t', prec=30)

+will give you the Taylor series with the properties you would expect.
+Note that degree=4 actually means you will compute the first 4 terms of the series, giving you a degree 3 polynomial.
+The output of the above line therefore will be the Taylor polynomial
+$1.6449341 - 0.93754825t + 0.99464012t^{2} - 1.0000243t^{3} + O(t^{4})$.

 === Euler Product ===

 An ''Euler product'' is an infinite product expansion of a Dirichlet series, indexed by the primes.
 For a Dirichlet series of the form $$F(s) = \sum_{n = 1}^\infty \frac{a_n}{n^s},$$ the corresponding Euler product (if it exists) has the form $$F(s) = \prod_p \left(1 - \frac{a_p}{p^s}\right)^{-1}.$$ In many cases, an L-series can be expressed as an Euler product.
 By definition, if an L-series has a Galois representation then it has an Euler product.
 Some examples of common L-series with Euler products include: